Man-of-Mischief/Man-of-Mischief/README.md

 ## Hobbies and Interests
 Apart from my work, I'm interested in football, cricket, and games.
 In my free time, I enjoy playing football and cricket with my friends and colleagues.
 I'm also an avid gamer and enjoy playing games on my PC and mobile.
+I'm also passionate about drawing people.
+I enjoy the challenge of capturing people's features and expressions in a unique way, and I've been practicing my drawing skills for several years.Some of my recent works can be found on my Linkedin page, where I occasionally post my latest creations.
+You can find it on my Linkedin account 👆.

-Feel free to explore my GitHub repositories and reach out to me if you have any questions or suggestions.
+Feel free to explore my GitHub repositories and Linkedin account and reach out to me if you have any questions or suggestions.